jsdoc/jsdoc.github.io/content/en/tags-returns.md

 ```
 {% endexample %}

-{% example "Type and description of the return value" %}
+{% example "Return value with a type and description" %}

 ```js
 /**